 - Context: Speech in reply to the address presented by the Students of Islamia College, Peshawar

 Pakistan’s social advance requires a vigorous and downright promotion and enablement of free critical thinking.
 This is because the history of civilization is the history of the displacement of old conceptions by new ones more conformable to the facts.
-It is the record of the removal of old institutions and ways of living, in favour of others of greater convenience and ampler capacity, at once multiplying and satisfying human requirements.
+It is the record of the removal of old institutions and ways of living, in favor of others of greater convenience and ampler capacity, at once multiplying and satisfying human requirements.